beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 keywords: beast, tutorial, rate, date, workshop
 last_updated: August 2, 2017
 tags: [tutorial, workshop]
 summary: "This chapter provides a step-by-step tutorial for analyzing a set of virus sequences which have been isolated at different points in time (heterochronous data).
 The most commonly cited hypothesis of the origin of yellow fever virus (YFV) in the Americas is that the virus was introduced from Africa, along with <i>Aedes aegypti</i> mosquitoes, in the bilges of sailing vessels during the slave trade.
-Although the hypothesis of a slave trade introduction had often been suggested prior to paper by Bryant et al. (2007), it had not been subject to rigorous examination using gene sequence data and modern phylogenetic techniques for estimating divergence times.
+Although the hypothesis of a slave trade introduction had often been suggested, prior to paper by Bryant et al. (2007), it had not been subject to rigorous examination using gene sequence data and modern phylogenetic techniques for estimating divergence times.
 The aim of this exercise is to obtain an estimate of the rate of molecular evolution, an estimate of the date of the most recent common ancestor and to infer the phylogenetic relationships with appropriate measures of statistical support.
 "
 sidebar: beast_sidebar
 permalink: workshop_rates_and_dates.html